Competitive, one-upping moms. Whhhhhhyyyyyyy.

 - Can we stop trying to one up each other on how much money we spend on our kids?
 I recently heard about a conflict where two moms were heatedly arguing over who spent more on makeup for their 8 year olds (it was for some sort of sporting competition).
 The “winner” bought her daughter MAC.
 The “loser” bought Kylie Jenner.
 For 8 year olds.
 They were arguing over who spent more on designer makeup for kids.
 Why is this a thing?
 Why don’t you both be happy for each other that you can afford such luxuries for your children and stop bickering.
 Seriously, there’s more important things to get heated over.

 - Lastly, let’s not always assume the worst of each other.
 I really think the mom in my story thought I was being rude.
-I wasn’t meaning to be, I was just tired and distracted.
+I wasn’t meaning to be, I was just tired, grubby, and distracted.
 Maybe if we meet again it will go better.
 Maybe I’ll never see her again.
 Either way I wish her and her children well.

 So be kind to each other!
 It’s a small world and everyone is fighting some sort of battle you know nothing about.
 You don’t have to be a doormat but you also don’t have to treat everything as a challenge.
 Being polite and kind matters, even if it doesn’t directly impact you.